HL7/fhir-security-label-ds4p/input/pagecontent/concept.md

 #### Step 1: Determine the Security Categories indicated by the policy governing the information
 To be conveyed as a security label, a policy must categorize the aspects of information that require a specific level of confidentiality protection.
-These aspects are valued as "Tags" in the Security Category portion of a security label using the codes in the value sets associated with the Security Category “Tag Set Names”.
+These aspects are valued as "Tags" in the Security Category portion of a security label using the codes in the value sets associated with the Security Category [Tag Set Names](glossary.html#tag-set-name).

-The current HCS-conformant Security Category Tag Set Names are: Sensitivity, Policy, Compartment, Integrity, and Provenance.
+The current HCS-conformant Security Category [Tag Set Names](glossary.html#tag-set-name) are: Sensitivity, Policy, Compartment, Integrity, and Provenance.
 These value sets are listed in the [Detailed Specification Value Sets Summary](spec.html#value-sets-summary).

 ##### Assigning Sensitivity Tag `0..*`